markvnr/MPI-RainbowTables-Experiment-Data/README.md

   Data from the third experiment, exploring the The influence of chain length on the execution time.

 ## Citation
-Vainer, M., Kačeniauskas, A., & Goranin, N. (2025).
+**<u>Vainer, M.</u>**, Kačeniauskas, A., & Goranin, N. (2025).
 Parallelization of Rainbow Tables Generation Using Message Passing Interface: A Study on NTLMv2, MD5, SHA-256 and SHA-512 Cryptographic Hash Functions.
 Applied Sciences, 15(x), Article x. https://doi.org/10.3390/xxxxx